🌙

 Nick Szabo and Bryan Johnson

-I have often wondered how humanity moves forward so quickly without any concern about how or why our bodies dwindle over time.
+I have often wondered about the field of longevity and how to achieve optimal health.
 This train of thought has led to a social movement that our species has never witnessed: biohacking.
 What is biohacking?
 Well, it is the modulation of the human body via methods like supplementation and exercise.
-So, for example, if you consume caffeine, you are actually biohacking.
+So, for example, if you consume caffeine, you are actually doing a little biohacking.

 Bryan Johnson